-Montana Fish, Wildlife and Parks is sponsoring this look at Montana waterways and how you can protect them.
+Montana Fish, Wildlife and Parks originally sponsored this look at Montana waterways and how you can protect them.

 When I say “Western Montana,” what comes to mind?
 Do you picture the rugged mountains of the Northern Rockies or the glaciated peaks of Glacier National Park?
 The sight of my beloved Bitterroot Mountains certainly causes my heart to flutter in appreciation.

 But what about the mountain lakes and blue-ribbon trout streams that meander through this region of the western United States?
 Don’t they deserve a look?
 In my opinion, they’re worthy of your attention, too.

 Whether you’re a fan of recreational activities like water skiing on Flathead Lake or favor the quietness of a paddle on Lake McDonald or enjoy fly-fishing along the Clark Fork River, there’s a water activity in Montana with your name on it.
 All that Montana asks is that you protect the state’s waterways from aquatic invasive species (AIS.)